This is the official website for award-winning author

 Steve is a born-again Christian.
 His many diverse interests include photography, antiquing, traveling, history, archaeology, cooking, hiking, canoeing, picnics, and the Arts.

 He has two siblings, eight nieces and nephews, and two "kitty kids," Scooter and Jasmine.

-Steve is listed in Who's Who in America, Who's Who in the East, Who's Who in the World, The Writers Directory, and Contemporary Authors.
+Steve is listed in Who's Who in America, Who's Who in the East, Who's Who in the World, Gale's Writers Directory, and Contemporary Authors.

 He is professionally affiliated with the Authors Guild, Society of Children's Book Writers & Illustrators, and the National Eagle Scout Association.
 Previous affiliations included the American Society of Media Photographers, Academy of American Poets, and the Society of Professional Journalists (SDX). §